Anne Ogilvie

 This appears recklessly indifferent to the truth.

-Even the highest court in the land does not have the deeming power to second guess the diagnosis.
+Even the highest court in the land does not have the deeming power to second guess an immediately obvious diagnosis.

 The Appeals Court #

-The Manitoba Appeals Court seems an echo chamber of the Queens Bench.
+The Manitoba Appeals Court seems an echo chamber of the Queens Bench in its pseudo-legal arguments.
+It appears embarrassingly bereft of competence.

 We can all paint mythological qualities on her; we can pretend courts have magical powers to suppress real evidence – but it’s complete crap, and we don’t help the judicial image, or the health of democracy, by promulgating these sorts of fantasy.
 The Judges, cocooned in their lofty impenetrable towers, were comprehensibly wrong in appraising material facts, drawing sound inferences or cluelessly reaching unreasonable conclusions.